Psychoanalytic criminology: Attributed Neurobiological factors

-Dysfunctional & Antisocial Personality
+Dysfunctional and antisocial personality

 The relationship between personality and criminalistic traits is assessed using a variety of independent measures to detect psychopathic traits.
 Assessing a dysfunctional lifestyle is carried out through the measure of, lack of empathy, wide mood swings, impulsive and egocentric behaviour.
 Antisocial behaviour is often categorising people that have a lack of sensitivity towards other individuals and disregard for people's right to safety and emotional wellbeing.
 Studies into recidivist criminals shows that their personality centres around enabling the individual to attack others and creating formulated crimes.
 Once and individual senses there is organisation within their crime, empirical studies have shown that it incites compulsive crime.
 Crime-prone personalities begin to dissociate the physical human being from their thoughts and feelings allowing violent and repetitive assault of other individuals.

 Abnormal thinking and dysfunctional personality have correlative patterns that show similar emotional capacity that is displayed within behaviour.
 Professor Hans Eysenck distinguish three antisocial personality traits that become apparent through behaviour, the traits indicate criminalistic tendencies through their dysfunctional state.
 The first dimension that is recognised is the tendency for the individual to be impulsive and aggressive, generally describes as psychoticism.
 Neuroticism is the second aspect of Eysenck's research, resulting in individuals to have a low self-esteem and mood swings.
 The third is extrovertive traits such as being dominant, assertive and thrill-seeking.

 Investigations into the interlink between murderers and their dysfunctional and antisocial personalities explore their psychological and behavioral traits.
 They revealed that there was a lack of standard productivity levels, reduced imaginative and intellectual capacity, and the disability to form relationships.
 A weak social identity was also recorded as a result of inmates with drug-dependent behavior and higher rates of emotional instability, leading to suicidal thoughts and behaviors.
 The lack of potent social skills is strongly associated with poor self-esteem and intense psychological anxiety and hostility.